-If you’re looking for simple tips for a green Christmas, you’ve come to the right place!
+Looking for simple tips for a green Christmas?
+You’ve come to the right place!
 In this post, I’m sharing my family’s best tips to help you save green (your money) and go green (for the Earth).

 Don’t worry, this won’t hurt a bit